-A community ranged from 30 to 100 households grouped as a barangay and based mostly on kinship.
-Aside from the datu, there were free men called timawa and olipon.
-Spanish reports called the role of an olipon as dependent rather than a slave because of the absence of violence and harshness notable in European slavery.
+A community ranged from 30 to 100 households grouped as a barangay and was one based mostly on kinship.
+Aside from the datu, there were free men called timawa and then the olipon.
+Spanish reports called the role of an olipon as dependent rather than a slave, because of the absence of violence and harshness notable in European slavery.

 People in Cebu then were called pintados because men were heavily tattooed.
 Lavish ornaments such as gold jewelry were used not only by women but also men.

-In the summer of 1521, Ferdinand Magellan and his troops on board five ships arrived in Cebu.
-They were warmly welcomed by Rajah Humabon’s community.
+In 1521 Ferdinand Magellan and his troops arrived in Cebu, were warmly welcomed by Rajah Humabon’s community which converted to Christianity.

 But Magellan was not received well at the island of Mactan, where he was slain by the local chieftain, Lapulapu.
-Cebu remained free until Miguel Lopez de Legazpi arrived in 1566.
+Cebu remained free until Manuel Lopez de Legazpi arrived in 1566.

 It was then the start of the transformation of Cebu’s civilization under the Spanish regime: Catholic churches were built, priests ruled communities alongside civil leaders, watchtowers were scattered along the island to guard against Moro raids.

 On the economic and cultural side, fiesta celebrations were embraced, new agricultural products were introduced, royal decrees led to commercial and agricultural expansion and the establishment of elementary schools in every municipality.